fraziermork/night-sky/README.md

 * Allow users to scan through the sky over time
 * Show the location of the sun, moon, ISS, planets, asteroids, NEOs, etc.
 * Allow users to see real images of that region -- need an API for this
+* Allow users to see which country the star is over

 ## Initial research: